Locums onboarding

 Vent Orderset

-The GLA Template: Instead of writing our notes from scratch, we have a template that we use to stay consistent within providers/the group.
+The Note Template: Instead of writing our notes from scratch, we have a template that we use to stay consistent within providers/the group.
 On EPIC there are things called dotphrases where you type a period followed by a word in order to bring up these templates in a blank note.

 For ICU progress notes: ".glaicunote"